nemild/cli_for_full_stack/README.md

 history -c # clear list of previous typed commands history | grep command # list out previous calls with command, then do !123 to run where 123 is the number shown for the command
 !! # run previous command
-!string # run most recent command starting with this string !?string? # run most recent command with this substring !105 # run command number 105 from history
+!string # run most recent command starting with string !string:p # print most recent command starting with string !?string? # run most recent command with this substring !105 # run command number 105 from history
+!-2: Run command 2 before the current command in history

 ^abc^def # replace first argument with second argument in previous command (only for first occurrence) !!:gs/foo/bar # run last command replacing all foo with bar